The Boat Race 1970: Background

 The Boat Race is a side-by-side rowing competition between the boat clubs of University of Oxford (sometimes referred to as the "Dark Blues") and the University of Cambridge (sometimes referred to as the "Light Blues").
 The race was first held in 1829, and since 1845 has taken place on the 4.2 mi Championship Course on the River Thames in southwest London.
 The rivalry is a major point of honour between the two universities, as of 2014 it is followed throughout the United Kingdom and broadcast worldwide.
 Cambridge went into the race as reigning champions, having beaten Oxford by four lengths in the previous year's race, and held the overall lead, with 63 victories to Oxford's 51 (excluding the "dead heat" of 1877).

 The first Women's Boat Race took place in 1927, but did not become an annual fixture until the 1960s.
 Up until 2014, the contest was conducted as part of the Henley Boat Races, but as of the 2015 race, it is held on the River Thames, on the same day as the men's main and reserve races.
 The reserve race, contested between Oxford's Isis boat and Cambridge's Goldie boat has been held since 1965.
 It usually takes place on the Tideway, prior to the main Boat Race.

 The race was umpired by the former Cambridge University Boat Club president and rower Alan Burrough who took part in Cambridge's two losses in the 1937 and 1938 races and their victory in the 1939 race.
 Burrough had also umpired the 1966 race.
 Oxford were coached by their former boat club president Iain Elliott who rowed for the Dark Blues in the 1960 and 1961 races, and the Olympic rower Hugh "Jumbo" Edwards who had represented Oxford in the 1926 race.
 Lou Barry coached the Cambridge crew.
-Czechoslovakian international rower Bob Janoušek assessed both crews as "extremely fit" but "far from expert in rowing".
+Czechoslovak international rower Bob Janoušek assessed both crews as "extremely fit" but "far from expert in rowing".